ChristianWag/ChristianWag/README.md

 - 👀 I’m interested in AWS
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on Cloud and The Cloud of Things
-- 📫 How to reach me ...
+- 📫 How to reach me - somewhere in a Cloud

 <!---
 ChristianW/ChristianW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.